nabeelxy/web-security-agents/l06_web_sec_agent/README.md

 # Web Security Agent

-In this lesson, we combine all tools together to build a comprehensive web security agent that can assess any URL.
-Additional tools we build are placed under tools folder.
+This the capstone project where we bring all our leanings into one agent.
+Specifically, in this lesson, we combine all tools together to build a comprehensive web security agent that can assess any URL.

+Note that additional tools we build are placed under tools folder.

 ## Tools used
-- VT MCP tool - VirusTotal intelligence on the URL
+- VT MCP tool (lesson 3) - VirusTotal intelligence on the URL
-- WHOIS MCP tool - Domain whois information
+- WHOIS MCP tool (lesson 3) - Domain whois information
-- UrlScan MCP tool - URL scanning intelligenc
+- UrlScan MCP tool (lesson 3) - URL scanning intelligenc
-- Threat Intel RAG tool - knowledge from reputed blog posts
+- Threat Intel RAG tool (lesson 4) - knowledge from reputed blog posts
-- Reputation MCP tool - Domain reputation information such as Tranco rank, Presence in Crunchbase, and so on
+- Reputation MCP tool (lesson 6, i.e. this lesson) - Domain reputation information such as Tranco rank, Presence in Crunchbase, and so on

 ## Agent Planning
 We use a ReAct (reasoning and acting) agentic pattern to answer the queries raised.